Last Updated: January 1, 2023

 D. Law Enforcement, Legal Process and Compliance

-We may disclose personal data or other information if required to do so by law or in the good-faith belief that such action is necessary to comply with applicable laws, in response to a facially valid court order, judicial or other government subpoena or warrant, or to otherwise cooperate with law enforcement or other governmental agencies.
+We may disclose personal information or other information if required to do so by law or in the good-faith belief that such action is necessary to comply with applicable laws, in response to a facially valid court order, judicial or other government subpoena or warrant, or to otherwise cooperate with law enforcement or other governmental agencies.

-We also reserve the right to disclose Personal Data or other information that we believe, in good faith, is appropriate or necessary to (i) take precautions against liability, (ii) protect ourselves or others from fraudulent, abusive, or unlawful uses or activity, (iii) investigate and defend ourselves against any third-party claims or allegations, (iv) enforce or apply our terms of use and other agreements, including for billing and collection purposes. (v) protect the security or integrity of our services and any facilities or equipment used to make our services available, (vi) protect our property or other legal rights, enforce our contracts, or protect the rights, property, or safety of others.
+We also reserve the right to disclose personal information or other information that we believe, in good faith, is appropriate or necessary to (i) take precautions against liability, (ii) protect ourselves or others from fraudulent, abusive, or unlawful uses or activity, (iii) investigate and defend ourselves against any third-party claims or allegations, (iv) enforce or apply our terms of use and other agreements, including for billing and collection purposes. (v) protect the security or integrity of our services and any facilities or equipment used to make our services available, (vi) protect our property or other legal rights, enforce our contracts, or protect the rights, property, or safety of others.

 E. Consent